{{flagHref}}

 Common Applications

-1. Batteries: Lithium‑ion and lithium‑polymer batteries are used in consumer electronic devices, electric vehicles and renewable energy storage systems.
+1. Batteries: Lithium-ion and lithium-polymer batteries dominate the market in portable electronics, electric vehicles, and renewable energy storage systems due to their high energy density.

 Frequently Asked Questions